fatred/problemofnetworkdotcom/content/posts/making-use-of-vault-python/index.md

 def export_vault_client_token(vault_client: Client) -> str:
+    """
-    # take the vault client and return just the token as a string
+    take the vault client and return just the token as a string

+    Returns:
+        str: Vault Token in string format
+    """
     return vault_client.token

 def _check_vault_token_ttl_ok(vault_client: Client) -> bool:
-    # test its actually authenticated
+    """
+    test a vault client object is actually authenticated to the server and has at least 30 seconds of TTL left
+     (as defined by constant VAULT_MIN_TTL)

+    Returns:
+        bool: if the Vault Client object is
+    """
     if vault_client.is_authenticated():
         current_token = vault_client.auth.token.lookup_self()
         return current_token["data"]["ttl"] > VAULT_TOKEN_MIN_TTL